ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::note

-This document has been updated using the new Avalanche-CLI to deploy a Subnet on `Fuji`.
+This document describes how to use the new Avalanche-CLI to deploy a Subnet on `Fuji`.
 If you are looking for the previous version using Subnet-CLI, please click [here](./create-a-fuji-subnet-subnet-cli.md).

 :::